 The LEMC membership for the Shire of Cranbrook includes:

-The committee also receives advice and assistance from the Office of Emergency Management (OEM) - District Emergency Management Advisor l Great Southern Region.
+The committee also receives advice and assistance from the District Emergency Management Advisor - Great Southern Region Department of Fire and Emergency Services (DFES)

 If you have any queries or concerns relating to emergency management within the Shire of Cranbrook please contact Toni Melia - Emergency Services and Recreation Officer on 9826 1008 .
 Please click here to view a copy of the Local Emergency Management Arrangements.